 Each person should be invited to share something or ask a question, if he/she chooses, regarding the questions/discussion starters below.
-Go through one question at a time and give each person an opportunity to say something if he/she chooses.
+Go through one question at a time, and give each person an opportunity to say something if he/she chooses.
 Avoid having one or two persons dominate the discussion.
 Go around the circle and do not be afraid to share!
-Your insights may assist someone else in their understanding of the topics.
-Your question may very well be the same question someone else may have.
-Some of the questions below will invite a personal sharing, other questions will invite you to share with others what you read in Chapter Three.
-The goal is to share both personally and to also make sure that the faith of our Church is clearly expressed and understood by all.
+Your insights might assist someone else in their understanding of the topics.
+Your question might very well be the same question that someone else has.
+Some of the questions below will invite a personal sharing; other questions will invite you to share with others what you read in Chapter Three.
+The goal is to share personally and to also make sure that the faith of our Church is clearly expressed and understood by all.

 - If someone who had never heard of Jesus asked you about Him, what would you say?
 How would you describe who He is?

 - When we profess our faith in Christ, we profess our faith in a Person.
-We do not just profess faith in the things about Jesus, we profess our faith in Him.
+We do not just profess faith in the concepts of Jesus, we profess our faith in Him.
 What does that mean?

 - What are the effects in our lives of professing our faith in Jesus?

 - The name “Jesus” means “God saves.”
 How do you understand salvation?
 How is it that God, in the person of Christ Jesus, saves us?

 - Imagine you were one of Jesus’ disciples.
 How would you wrap your mind around the fact that this man is also the Creator of the Universe, in union with the Father and Holy Spirit?
 Do you believe that this man is also the Creator of everything?